 The whole body donation program is currently managed by the Institute for Plastination in Heidelberg, Germany and put in display in different parts of the world.
 They are now not accepting new body donations because they are at full capacity, but you can check back in as time progresses.

 HOW DOES DONATING YOUR BODY TO SCIENCE REALLY WORK?

-STEP 1: FIND AN APPROPRIATE DONATION PROGRAM
+STEP 1: LOOK FOR A BODY DONATION PROGRAM

-STEP 2: CONTACT THE PROGRAM AND PRE-REGISTER
+STEP 2: PRE-REGISTER TO THE PROGRAM

-It is an essential requirement for you to pre-register at your chosen program.
+It’s an essential requirement for you to pre-register at your chosen program.
 Go to your nearest facility and complete the forms in the registration packet including all paperwork and the consent form.

 It depends on the program or organization you decide to donate how the registration and donation program works.
 Some programs require you to pre-register at least 30 days before death, while other programs may consider a donation at the time of death.

 You must complete the donor consent form according to the Uniform Anatomical Gift Act (UAGA).
 These can be filled in during a pre-registration or can be completed by the donor’s legal next of kin at the time of death.